Skip to main content

 7. Ecosystem Integration

 Social selling is deeply intertwined with various pillars of the Partner Ecosystem Orchestration Model (POEM) lifecycle.
-During Enablement, social selling training is crucial to equip channel partners with the skills to build their online presence and generate leads.
+During Enablement, social selling training is crucial for equipping channel partners with the skills to build their online presence and generate leads.
 In Marketing, partner-ready social content and campaigns can be provided, often distributed through a partner portal or through-channel marketing platforms.
 For Selling, social selling directly supports lead generation and co-selling by identifying and warming up prospects before direct engagement.
 It also feeds into Incentivize by rewarding partners for social lead generation or influence, and Accelerate by speeding up the sales cycle through earlier engagement and trust-building.

 8. Conclusion